-Advocacy Lobbying Meeting with a Member of Congress to educate them about the importance of Zika funding for your community.
+Education Advocacy Lobbying Meeting with a Member of Congress to educate them on the Zika virus and how local health departments are actively involved in preventing and responding to Zika outbreaks.
+Meeting with a Member of Congress to advocate for the importance of Zika funding for your community.
 Meeting with a member of Congress to urge them to vote for a bill to provide emergency Zika funding for your health department.
-Preparing educational materials that depict success stories from your local health department programs.
+Preparing educational materials that emphasize success stories from your local health department programs.
+Preparing materials that depict success stories from your local health department programs and what can be done with more resources.
 Preparing materials that include information on health programs at your local health department and contain messaging for or against specific legislation.
-Tweeting statistics about diabetes and descriptions of how local health departments are helping reduce diabetes rates.
-Tweeting a message urging Congress to vote against cuts for diabetes prevention programs in local health departments.
-Sending a weekly e-newsletter discussing factual information on opioid abuse and outlining programmatic efforts that are proven to reduce this health issue.
+Tweeting statistics about your diabetes programs and how local health departments are helping reduce diabetes rates.
+Tweeting to urge support for additional funding for diabetes programs and descriptions of how additional resources can assist your local health department to reduce diabetes rates.
+Tweeting a message urging Congress to vote for or against legislation for diabetes prevention programs in local health departments.
+Sending a weekly e-newsletter discussing factual information on opioid abuse in your community and outlining programmatic efforts that are proven to reduce this health issue.
+E-mailing a "call to action" to others to encourage them to contact their legislators in favor of increased opioid resources for your community.
 E-mailing a "call to action" to members of your organization to encourage them to contact their legislator in favor of opioid prevention legislation.